jebofponderworthy/windows-tools/README.md

 PowerShell 3.0 and later are supported, on Windows 7/2008R2 and later; the exception is GetRedists, which requires 5.1.
 Please note that 7 and 2008R2 ship with PowerShell 2.0 by default.
 Installing the [WMF](https://www.microsoft.com/en-us/download/details.aspx?id=54616) will update to 5.1.

-## RUNALL.CMD:  download, verify by hash, and run almost all of the tools
+## OPTIMIZE.CMD:  download, verify by hash, and run the full general set of tools

-[RUNALL is a .CMD](https://raw.githubusercontent.com/jebofponderworthy/windows-tools/master/RUN/RUNALL.CMD) which, if run as administrator, will download, verify integrity by hash, and run RunDevNodeClean first, then wt_removeGhosts, then TweakNTFS, then OWTAS, then TOSC, then OVSS, and then CATE.
+[OPTIMIZE is a .CMD](https://raw.githubusercontent.com/jebofponderworthy/windows-tools/master/RUN/OPTIMIZE.CMD) which, if run as administrator, will download, verify integrity by hash, and run mma-appx-etc first, then RunDevNodeClean, then wt_removeGhosts, then TweakNTFS, then OWTAS, then TOSC, then OVSS, and then CATE.
 The result is a distinct performance hike on any current Windows machine.

 Do not use this if you want Offline Files caching to be active, RUNMOST does everything except the Offline Files cache disabling.

-For compatibility, hashing is done using the command-line CERTUTIL tool (capturing text output to PowerShell code run within CMD), instead of Get-FileHash.
-SHA256 is in use.

-## RUNMOST.CMD:  download, verify by hash, and run most of the tools
+## OPTIMIZE-KEEP-SHARE-CACHING.CMD:  download, verify by hash, and run most of the tools

-[RUNMOST is a .CMD](https://raw.githubusercontent.com/jebofponderworthy/windows-tools/master/RUN/RUN.CMD) which, if run as administrator, will download, verify integrity by hash, and run RunDevNodeClean, wt_removeGhosts, TweakNTFS, OWTAS, OVSS, and then CATE.
+[OPTIMIZE-KEEP-SHARE-CACHING is a .CMD](https://raw.githubusercontent.com/jebofponderworthy/windows-tools/master/RUN/OPTIMIZE-KEEP-SHARE-CACHING.CMD) which, if run as administrator, will download, verify integrity by hash, and run mma-appx-etc, RunDevNodeClean, wt_removeGhosts, TweakNTFS, OWTAS, OVSS, and then CATE.
 The result is a distinct performance hike on any current Windows machine.

 *Do* use this if you want Offline Files caching to be active.
-RUNMOST.CMD does not run TOSC.ps1.
+OPTIMIZE-KEEP-SHARE-CACHING.CMD does not run TOSC.ps1.

-For compatibility, hashing is done using the command-line CERTUTIL tool (capturing text output to PowerShell code run within CMD), instead of Get-FileHash.
-SHA256 is in use.

 ## GETREDISTS.CMD:  Get and update Microsoft VC++ redistributables using GetRedists.ps1

 Lots of software uses Microsoft VC++ redistributables.
 They get updated fairly often and almost never automatically.
-To bring all of yours up to date and install all the newers which Microsoft supports, run [GETREDISTS.CMD](https://raw.githubusercontent.com/jebofponderworthy/windows-tools/master/RUN/RUN.CMD) to call GetRedists.ps1.
+To bring all of yours up to date and install all the newers which Microsoft supports, run [GETREDISTS.CMD](https://raw.githubusercontent.com/jebofponderworthy/windows-tools/master/RUN/GETREDISTS.CMD) to call GetRedists.ps1.
 Requires PowerShell 5.1, and automatically pulls in the VcRedist module.

 ## mma-appx-etc